 About

 Hi!
 I’m Kamden.
 I’m the face behind Prairie Shepherdess.
-I’m a 17 year old shepherdess raising triple purpose Navajo Churro & Icelandic sheep outside of Camrose, Alberta.
+I’m a fibre farmer & shepherdess raising Icelandic sheep outside of Camrose, Alberta.

-I’m a born and raised city kid turned farm kid.
+I’m a city kid turned farm kid.
 After living in town until the time I was 9, my life and passions changed after moving out to the farm in 2017 and I’m grateful for it everyday.
 We moved out to the farm in 2017 and started off with 25 chickens and 2 pigs, and grew from there.
-Currently, my family raises hogs, cattle, and chickens, and I raise sheep, and ducks.
+Currently, my family raises hogs, cattle, and chickens, and I’ve got the sheep.

 While we had livestock for a few years before we got the sheep, I never took much interest in everything with the animals until 2020 when we brought home our first sheep.
 My parents purchased a flock of bred Navajo Churro sheep in the spring of 2020, and here we are four years later!
+I’ve dabbled in the sheep world with a few breeds but after nearly 5 years, I’ve decided Icelandic’s is the route I’d like to go, and I can’t wait for the future.
 That first year with the flock we got to experience everything from rotational grazing, flock management, raising our own meat lambs, and everything in between.
 After 6 months will the flock, I grew a passion for raising sheep, and all the aspects that went into raising them from start to finish.
 When my parents decided that fall they didn’t want to continue with the sheep, I knew I couldn't say goodbye.
 They let me keep a few of my favorites, and it started there!
 I started out with 7 ewes, and I've never looked back.

 The flock is sheared twice a year in the spring and fall and while I offer most of my wool to fibre artists to process for their own creations, I do keep a few fleeces each shearing and process them myself.
-With the wool I keep back, I turn it into 100% wool dryer balls, felted fleece rugs, as well as felted sheep milk soap, which is made from the milk from my flock.
-After my lambs are weaned, I will choose a few ewes to milk, and their milk gets frozen and put towards sheep milk soap throughout the winter.
+With the wool I keep back, I turn it into 100% wool dryer balls, as well as felted fleece rugs.

 Thanks for following along!